HamMnatsakanyan/damn-vulnerable-defi-solutions/README.md

 ### Vulnerability Analysis

 The Backdoor challenge exposes a vulnerability in the integration between the WalletRegistry and Safe wallet initialization process.
 The registry implements rewards for beneficiaries who deploy wallets but fails to properly validate all aspects of wallet creation.
-The core vulnerability lies in the setup function of the Safe contract that allows for delegate calls during initialization:
+The core vulnerability lies in the setup function of the Safe contract that allows for delegate calls during initialization.
+The WalletRegistry only validates certain parameters of the Safe wallet during the proxyCreated callback:

-    // From Safe contract (not directly shown in challenge code) function setup(
-        address[] calldata _owners,
-        uint256 _threshold,
-        address to,          // Contract that will be called via delegatecall bytes calldata data,  // Data for the delegatecall address fallbackHandler,
-        address paymentToken,
-        uint256 payment,
-        address payable paymentReceiver
-    ) external { ... }

-This implementation is vulnerable because the WalletRegistry only validates certain parameters of the Safe wallet during the proxyCreated callback:

     // Checks owner count
     address[] memory owners = Safe(walletAddress).getOwners();